onecommons/unfurl/docs/tosca.rst

             configure: configure.sh
             delete: delete.sh

-Relationship Type
-^^^^^^^^^^^^^^^^^

-A Relationship Template defines the interconnections that can take place between node types or node templates.
-In other words, it is a reuseable entity contaning definations of the relationships and the details on the nature of connectivity that can be used by an orchestration engine while working with various components of a service template.

 Topology Template
 ^^^^^^^^^^^^^^^^^^

 Topology Template refers to the topology model of a service.
-This model consists of node template and relationship template that are linked together to translate and structure the application in the form of TOSCA specification.
-A topoloigy template consists of reusable patterns of information defined in the node and relationship type.
+This model consists of node template and relationship template that are linked together to translate and structure the application.

 Example
 -------